llvm-hs/homebrew-llvm/README.md

 # Homebrew LLVM

-A tap which contains versioned formulae for the [LLVM compiler](http://llvm.org).
-It currently contains:
+A tap which contains versioned (executable suffixed with version number) formulae for the [LLVM compiler](http://llvm.org).
+This will build LLVM and Clang in Release+Assertions mode, including the `libLLVM` shared library.

+It currently provides:

  * llvm-3.7
  * llvm-3.8